 What Are the HSA Contribution Limits?

-The HSA contribution limit in 2020 is $3,550 compared to $3,500 in 2019.
+The HSA contribution limit in 2021 for those with an individual health plan is $3,600.
 The cap on contributions has been rising about $50 a year for inflation adjustments, which allows for significant savings that can build quickly in your HSA.

 Is a High Deductible Health Plan or HSA Really a Good Idea?

 According to Caitlin Donovan, Director of Outreach and Public Affairs at National Patient Advocate Foundation, Health Savings Accounts are a good idea if you have one.
 Donovan told The Balance that it's wise to continue using it.
 With the future of health care plans a little uncertain, one thing that has favorable futures is the potential expanded use of HSAs.